Loading...

 OWGR (official), Rolex Women's, and Data Golf (analytics community's predictive ranking built on strokes-gained).

 Professional golf runs on a tiered pyramid.
-At the top sit the major men's tours — the PGA Tour, DP World Tour, and LIV Golf — plus the LPGA Tour and PGA Tour Champions for women and seniors.
+At the top sit the major men's tours (the PGA Tour, DP World Tour, and LIV Golf) plus the LPGA Tour and PGA Tour Champions for women and seniors.
 Players reach those tours through developmental ladders: the Korn Ferry Tour for men (top 30 → PGA Tour cards), the Epson Tour for women (top 15 → LPGA Tour cards), and the international Asian Tour, DP World Tour, and Sunshine Tour.
+Top amateurs occasionally play into these fields on sponsor exemptions; doing that without forfeiting eligibility means knowing the current Rules of Amateur Status.

-Below the developmental tours sit the mini tours — MLGT, APT, Asher, GPro, MondayQ, Outlaw, SwingThought, PGA Tour Americas — where players grind through small purses and tough fields trying to build the résumé that gets them through Q-School onto a developmental tour.
+Below the developmental tours sit the mini tours (MLGT, APT, Asher, GPro, MondayQ, Outlaw, SwingThought, PGA Tour Americas) where players grind through small purses and tough fields trying to build the résumé that gets them through Q-School onto a developmental tour.
+Monday qualifiers run on the same open-entry principle as U.S. Open local qualifying, just for a single week's field instead of a major.

 GolfNexus indexes the full pipeline.
 Direct links to every tour for entry, schedule, points lists, and Q-School qualifying.